hard-brain/.github/profile/README.md

 ## Licensing

-All Hard Brain repositories include a copy of the license MIT License and licensed under those terms, unless stated otherwise.
+All Hard Brain repositories include a copy of the MIT License and licensed under those terms, unless stated otherwise.